Neowizard/FTPRP/README.md

 planner that usesFault-Tolerant compilation instead of All-Outcomes-Determinization.

 The original PRP was invented by Christian Muise, Sheila A. McIlraith and J. Christopher Beck.
-The current version of PRP can be found at (mercurial repository): https://bitbucket.org/haz/planner-for-relevant-policies And the original paper can be found at: http://haz.ca/papers/muise-icaps2012-fond.pdf
+The current version of PRP can be found at: https://bitbucket.org/haz/planner-for-relevant-policies And the original paper can be found at: http://haz.ca/papers/muise-icaps2012-fond.pdf

 The fault-tolerant variation replaces the All-Outcomes-Determinization found in the original